ams-tschoening/qpdf/README-windows.txt

 mingw-get install msys-unzip msys-zip mingw32-make

-Then replace perl and make with the appropriate versions:
+Then replace perl and make with the appropriate versions.
+There are different ways to achieve this, I'll suggest two: First is to simply rename binaries, which makes it almost impossible to call the wrong Perl even by accident.
+The second and less invasive is to change your PATH env var in such a way that the globally installed ActiveState Perl is always found first.
+Which way to go is up to your environment and if you need the original binaries for other reasons.

 mv /bin/perl.exe /bin/msys-perl.exe
 mv /bin/make.exe /bin/msys-make.exe
 mv /mingw/bin/mingw32-make.exe /mingw/bin/make.exe

+Instead of renaming mingw32-make.exe, you can use hard- or softlinks to create the needed filename, depending on your available permissions and version of Windows, which again is a less invasive method.

+cd /mingw/bin
+mklink [/H] make.exe mingw32-make.exe

-Make sure perl --version shows ActiveState perl.
+Make sure perl --version shows ActiveState perl!

 To install MinGW-w64, first install msys and mingw32 as above.